September 15, 2021

 request to our TOKEN_ENDPOINT

-and returns us a Token.
+and return us a Token.

 &REACT_APP_ROOM_ID